kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 /yourZone/trash/home/userName/test1.txt size=12
 ```

-Let's now make a query based on some criterias that we know already with the metadata assuming provided earlier.
+Let's now make a query based on some criteria that we know already with the metadata assuming provided earlier.
 FIrst we have to import relevant sub modules.
 We will make our query based on collection and collection metadata.
-Also we will filter according to the criterias that we specify:
+Also we will filter according to the criteria that we specify:

 ```py
 >>> from irods.column import Criterion